Justus Sheffield has a tough day as Tacoma Rainiers shut out by Salt Lake

 He allowed six hits and one walk and struck out three, and his earned-run average rose to 4.13.

-The Rainiers did little offensively, mustering just four hits against starter Dillon Peters, who went the first 52/3 innings, and reliever Parker Bridwell, who pitched the final 3 1/3 innings to notch his frst save of the season.
+The Rainiers did little offensively, mustering just four hits against starter Dillon Peters, who went the first 52/3 innings, and reliever Parker Bridwell, who pitched the final 31/3 innings to notch his first save of the season.

-Robert Perez and Tim Lopes each had a pair of hits to lead the Rainiers.
+Robert Perez and Tim Lopes each had a pair of hits to lead the Rainiers (25-27).

-Salt Lake scored all of its runs off three home runs, with Sheffield allowing two of them.
+Salt Lake (23-27) scored all of its runs off three home runs, with Sheffield allowing two.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.